stolostron/acm-aap-aas-operations/README.md

-# ACM AAPaaS Operations Repo
+# ACM AAPaaS operations

 This repository contains artifacts, OpenShift GitOps applications, policy, conrfiguration, dashboards, and more - all involved with operating the ACM hub management layer on top of the AAPaaS offering.

-## How to deploying Hub Services on a New Cluster
+## How to deploying ACM Hub services on a new cluster

 Please reference the doc [here](./cluster-bootstrap/README.md)

 ## Install pre-commit for repository secret detect in your local